SpikingBrain: Spiking Brain-inspired Large Models: Introduction

 \section{Introduction}

-Recent advances in large language models (LLMs) built on the Transformer architecture~\citep{vaswani2017attention} have been driven by the scaling law~\citep{kaplan2020scaling}, which suggests that performance improves with larger model sizes and more data~\citep{OpenAI2025GPT5, GoogleDeepMind2024GeminiPro, Anthropic2025ClaudeOpus41, liu2024deepseek}.
-However, this scale-driven approach comes with significant challenges: extremely high training costs, high energy consumption, and complex deployment pipelines.
+Recent advances in large language models (LLMs) built on the Transformer architecture~\citep{vaswani2017attention} have been driven by the scaling law~\citep{kaplan2020scaling}, which suggests that performance improves with larger model sizes and more data~\citep{OpenAI2025GPT5, GoogleDeepMind2024GeminiPro, Anthropic2025ClaudeOpus41}.
+However, this scale-driven approach comes with significant challenges: extremely high training costs, substantial energy consumption, and complex deployment pipelines.
 Therefore, achieving high performance and energy efficiency under limited resources has become a critical research goal.
 To address this, our work draws inspiration from brain mechanisms.
 We explore novel architectures, training paradigms, and spike coding schemes to develop efficient, brain-inspired LLMs that move beyond the traditional Transformer framework.

-A key focus of this study is to validate the training and deployment of such models on non-NVIDIA computing clusters.
+A further objective is to validate the training and deployment of such models on non-NVIDIA computing clusters.
 We use an open-source Transformer checkpoint (Qwen2.5-7B-base~\citep{yang2024qwen2} as an example) together with our efficient development framework to train and evaluate two models on the MetaX GPU cluster.
 The models, SpikingBrain-7B and SpikingBrain-76B-A12B, undergo end-to-end validation, including continual pre-training (CPT), long-context extension (up to 128k tokens), and supervised fine-tuning (SFT).
 We also adapt the vLLM inference framework to demonstrate deployment feasibility on MetaX hardware.

+As illustrated in Figure~\ref{fig:spikingbrain_main}, SpikingBrain constructs model architectures aligned with brain-inspired mechanisms; these architectures are developed via an efficient conversion pipeline and supported by adaptations for non-NVIDIA clusters.
+Our main technical contributions are as follows: